mimoo/cryptobible/www/primitives/symmetric_encryption.md

 # Symmetric Encryption

-To encrypt arbitrary-length messages and lengthy communications, symmetric cryptography is often used instead of (or with) asymmetric cryptography.
+To encrypt arbitrary-length messages and lengthy communications, symmetric cryptography is often used instead of (or with) [asymmetric cryptography](/primitives/asymmetric_encryption.md).
 This is because it is fast.
 Unfortunately many protocols forget that encryption is not enough, as attackers can still tamper with the ciphertexts in order to modify the underlying plaintext.
-To add integrity, we often use an additional Message Authentication Code (MAC) or better, an all-in-one encryption + integrity primitive.
+To add integrity, we often use an additional [Message Authentication Code (MAC)](/primitives/MAC.md) or better, an all-in-one encryption + integrity primitive called **authenticated encryption**.

 ## Can AES be used alone to encrypt?